bonedaddy/go-indexed/README.md

 To update the ABIs from the `indexed-js` submodule: `make copy-abi`

 To update the generated golang code for the ABIs: `make gen-bindings`

+Note: Updating the uniswap bindings is a bit tedious because of the usage of waffle which outputs a combined json file that isnt properly generating the golang bindings so you must manually copy the ABI from the combined json output into its own file

+## Contract Bindings

+#  bindings/uniswapv2_oracle

+These are the contract bindings for the Indexed UniswapV2 Oracle

+# bindings/uniswapv2

+These are contract bindings for uniswapv2 itself